The question I get most often from customers wanting to buy plastic pallets is, "how many fit on a truck?"

 48x45 Automotive Plastic Pallets

-Once again, a turned loading pattern allows us to fit more stacks on the truck.
+Once again, a turned loading pattern allows us to fit more stacks on the truck - most of the time.
 We can load 28 stacks of 48x45 pallets into a 53' trailer (26 stacks if the pallets are loaded straight).
+Tip: measure first.
+Depending on the truck or pallet, you may find the turned loading pattern only fits 26 stacks.
 The 48x45 size is popular in the automotive industry (meets AIAG specs) but also works well in any industry using Gaylord® boxes.

 Square Plastic Pallets

 Since all sides are equal on square pallets, there's only one way to load.
-Assuming a standard 53' trailer, we can load 28 stacks of 43x43 plastic pallets or 45x45 plastic pallets.
+Assuming a standard 53' trailer, we can load 28 stacks of 43x43 plastic pallets.
+45x45 plastic pallets can sometimes fit 28 stacks, but variations in pallet and truck designs may reduce that count to 26.
 Square pallets are popular in the feed, chemical and additive industries for stacking Super Sack® bulk bags.
 Similarly, we can load 26 stacks of 48x48 drum pallets.

 Other Options for Transporting Pallets